bobrocke/grav-plugin-materializer/README.md

 ## Manual Installation

 If for some reason you can't use GPM you can manually install this plugin.
 Download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `bootstrapper`.
+Then, rename the folder to `materializer`.

-You should now have all the plugin files under
+You should now have all the plugin files under:

 	/your/site/grav/user/plugins/materializer

 # Usage

-To best understand what Materializer plugin provides, you should read through the original [Materialize framework documentation](http://materializecss.com).
+To best understand what the Materializer plugin provides, you should read through the original [Materialize framework documentation](http://materializecss.com).

 ## Configuration